-The dental team includes the principal dentist, four associate dentists, a foundation dentist, four qualified dental nurses (two of whom also undertake receptionist duties), two trainee dental nurses, two practice managers and a receptionist.
+The dental team includes two principal dentists, three associate dentists, one dental hygienist, three qualified dental nurses and two trainee dental nurses, two receptionists and a practice manager.

-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a partnership between the two principal dentists and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Raydens Dental Surgery was one of the principal dentists.

-We received feedback from 46 patients via CQC comment cards, speaking with patients and reviewing the comments made by eight patients who contacted us via CQC's website.
+We received feedback from 36 patients via CQC comment cards and speaking with patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with the principal dentist, one associate dentist, two dental nurses, one receptionist and the practice managers.
+During the inspection we spoke with the principal dentists, one associate dentist, two dental nurses, the practice manager and one receptionist.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open between 9am and 8pm on Mondays and between 9pm and 6pm on Tuesdays to Fridays.
-The practice offers late evening appointments and is open between 9am and 2pm on Saturdays and 10am to 3pm on Sundays for private dental appointments.
+The practice is open between 9am and 1pm and between 2pm and 6pm on Mondays to Thursdays; and between 9am and 1pm and 2pm and 5pm on Fridays.